francisbautista/Project-Iris/README.md

 =========
  http://iris.francisbautista.me

 Project Iris streams tweets over a certain geographic region (currently the Philippines) in real-time and plots them on a mapbox basemap.
+It uses Express and Socket.io to handle communication with the Twitter stream, and Leaflet.js and Mapbox for the heatmap and basemap.
+All usernames, profile images, and identifiers are scrubbed from display and not saved.

 TODO:
 - Allow UI for editing Twitter and Mapbox keys.